wojdyr/fityk/doc/index.rst

 * or wojdyr@gmail.com

-Feel free to send questions, comments, bug reports, new feature requests and success stories.
+Feel free to send questions, comments, requests, bug reports, and success stories.
 Asking for a new feature usually results in adding the request to the `TODO list <https://github.com/wojdyr/fityk/raw/master/TODO>`_